CJHD-FM

-CJHD-FM is a Canadian radio station that broadcasts an active rock format, branded as 93.3 The Rock at 93.3 FM in North Battleford, Saskatchewan, Canada.
+CJHD-FM is a Canadian radio station that broadcasts a classic hits format, branded as 93.3 Beach Radio at 93.3 FM in North Battleford, Saskatchewan, Canada.
 Its local sister stations are CJNB and CJCQ-FM.
 All three are located at 1711 100th Street in North Battleford.

 The station is owned by the Jim Pattison Group, and was licensed in 2004.